-Dickinson, Raven-Hansen, Altenburg, Apperson

-U.S. law (and incorporated international law) affecting national security.
-Topics may include the use of armed force abroad (general war, defensive war and reprisal, peace and stabilization operations); intelligence operations abroad (history, organization and oversight, legal issues in the field); selected issues of counterterrorism; and access to and protection of classified information (classification, Freedom of Information Act (FOIA), state secrets privilege, leak control, prior restraints on publication).
+6870 National Security Law (2 or 3) Dickinson, Altenburg, Apperson U.S. law (and incorporated international law) affecting national security.
+Topics may include the use of armed force abroad (general war, defensive war and reprisal, peace and stabilization operations); intelligence operations abroad (history, organization and oversight, legal issues in the field); selected issues of counterterrorism; and access to and protection of classified information (classification, Freedom of Information).
 Students who have previously taken or are concurrently enrolled in Law 6875 must have the instructor's permission to enroll in this course.
 (Examination)